Scuba Dive Courses in the Caribbean: Why Dressel is the Leader to Learn?27/05/2022

 1. Is Scuba Diving for Kids?

-There are people who, strangely enough, do not like the water.
-Freak out!
-Others do not have the physical capacity and cannot pass the hyperbaric test.
-Others are overwhelmed by the theoretical work involved in learning to dive.
-It is a small percentage, but it is there.
+There are people who, surprisingly, do not enjoy being in the water.
+Go figure!
+Others lack physical ability and cannot pass the hyperbaric medicine test.
+Some feel overwhelmed by the theoretical work involved in learning to dive.
+It’s a small percentage, but it exists.

-The same goes for scuba diver kids.
-More than 95% of children over eight years old are physically and mentally capable of junior diving, but some do not meet the requirements.
+The same goes for young divers.
+Over 95% of children older than eight years are physically and mentally suitable for junior diving, but some do not meet the requirements.